cisco-open/flame/fiab/README.md

 The tunnel creates a routable IP for deployment.

-To bring up fledge and its dependent applications, helm will be used.
+To bring up fledge and its dependent applications, helm is used.
+A shell script to use helm is provided
-Rune the following command:
+Run the following command:
 ```
-helm install fledge helm-chart/
+./fledge.sh start
 ```

 To check deployment status, run the following command: